BTR-152: Description

 Troop seating in the BTR-152's rear compartment.
 Soldiers aim their individual weapons through firing ports.

 The BTR-152 is a modified truck chassis with an armored hull and an open-topped troop compartment.
+The front suspension has been modified and has received shock absorbers from the ZIS-110.
 The sides and rear of the troop compartment are vertical, with corners sloping inwards to deflect shell fragments.
 There are firing ports on each side of the troop compartment and two rear doors for rapid debarking.
 Infantrymen can fire their individual weapons from the relative protection of the vehicle, and exit through these doors or by jumping over the sides.
 The crew consists of a driver and a single passenger, who operates the radios.

 Two types of seating arrangements were available: the first consists of wooden benches on either side of the troop compartment facing inwards; the second consisted of three rows of seats facing forward.
 Both the driver and the radio operator seated to his right are provided with individual windscreens and, when in combat, these are covered by twin armored shutters with integral vision blocks.
 Crew members exit the vehicle through side doors, the tops of which are hinged and fold down for observation purposes.

 The BTR-152's armor plate is fabricated of welded steel and ranges from 4 mm to 13.5 mm in thickness.
 This protects the crew and passengers from small arms fire, shell fragments, grenades, and anti-personnel mines, but is ineffective against larger shell fragments or even heavy machine gun fire.
 Late production hulls may have been manufactured from steel plate with a thickness of up to 15 mm.
 The vehicle is sometimes fitted with a winch that has a maximum capacity of 5 tonnes and a 70m cable.
 Depending on the variant, BTR-152s can tow field artillery, transport 1.9 tonnes of cargo, or carry a half platoon of infantry.